nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_DYNAMIC_ROUTING_PART2.md

 ## Add Delete Functionality
 Consider the flow of code for delete.
 1. User clicks on `Discharge`
-2. We don't want the user to be able to click hundreds of times on the button, so we can `setState( {loadingStatus: true} )` which disables the button.
+1. We don't want the user to be able to click hundreds of times on the button, so we can `setState( {loadingStatus: true} )` which disables the button.
-3. Perform the DELETE operation to change your API data.
+1. Perform the DELETE operation to change your API data.
 Once complete,
-4. switch the view from AnimalDetail 👉🏼 AnimalList.
+1. switch the view from AnimalDetail 👉🏼 AnimalList.
-5. AnimalList: `componentDidMount()` will get all animals data.
+1. AnimalList: `componentDidMount()` will get all animals data.
-6. AnimalList: `render()`
+1. AnimalList: `render()`

-Add the delete function to **`AnimalDetail`** component.
+Add the handleDelete function to **`AnimalDetail`** component.

 ```js
 handleDelete = () => {